What is Trail Etiquette?

 Basic Trail Etiquette

 A basic etiquette rule is wheels yield to heels.
 Keep this in mind when approaching other trail users.
-Cyclists or ATVers yield to all other users while hikers, walkers, skiers yield to horseback riders.
+Cyclists and ATV users must yield to all other users, while hikers, walkers and skiers must yield to horseback riders.

 All trail riders should: